Electric Guitars Logo

 Pickups come in two main varieties: single-coil pickups and dual-coil pickups (humbuckers).
 Single-coil pickups produce a brighter, clearer tone and have been around longer, but they often pick up hums or buzzes from lights, computers, or nearby electronic devices.
 A humbucker is basically a pair of single-coil pickups placed side by side and wired with opposite polarities.
 This setup causes the guitar pickup to "buck" the "hum," as extraneous sounds register on both pickups with equal amplitude, thus canceling themselves out.
 Humbuckers produce a rounder, fuller tone than single-coil pickups.

-electric guitar pickups
+electric guitar sound pickups and controls

 Some guitars employ both pickup varieties and depend on the pickup selector switch to toggle between the various pickups.